YF-Tung/YF-Tung.github.io/_pages/about.md

 Some trivia about me:

 * I truly don't know whether I'm a Scorpio or Libra.
 The ambiguity makes me really don't care about the horoscope things.
-* I don't have much phsical talents except sense of balance.
+* I don't have much physical talents except sense of balance.
 I never fall!